LenweSaralonde/Musician/README.md

 * The radius for hearing the music is approximately 40 meters.
 * Play songs that are relevant with your "band" composition.
 It's nonsense to play orchestral music with only two bards ! 😃 However you can still roleplay as if your character owns a kind of gnomish *Music-o-Matic* machine that is capable of reproducing a whole band.
 * A text emote is shown to the players who don't have Musician when you play a song.
 You can disable this emote in the add-on options.
+* Nameplates animations and icons are compatible with the most popular nameplate add-ons (KuiNameplates, Plater, ElvUI...).

 Compose your own music
 ----------------------